nagibshah/12-factor-java-workshop/{{cookiecutter.project_name}}/labguide/labguide.md

     Once the CI/CD pipeline is deployed and a build is triggered for the **Acquire** (when the source code is checked into the repository by the `setup.part2.sh` script that you are running), you will see another CloudFormation stack appear, called {{cookiecutter.project_name_acquire}}-Staging.
 This stack takes care of deploying the AWS Lambda functions, S3 bucket and so on defined in the `template.yml` file for the **Acquire** component, which is located in `repos/Acquire/template.yml`.
 Take some time to review this file to understand how the template defines the infrastructure for the **Acquire** component.

     The `setup.part2.sh` script will take some time to run.
-Because the **Acquire** component relies on outputs from the **Process** component deployment, and the **Website** component relies on outputs from teh **Acquire** component, the script will wait for the dependencies to build before proceeding, using `aws cloudformation wait stack-exists` commands.
+Because the **Acquire** component relies on outputs from the **Process** component deployment, and the **Website** component relies on outputs from the **Acquire** component, the script will wait for the dependencies to build before proceeding, using `aws cloudformation wait stack-exists` commands.
 Note that these commands have a maximum wait time, and so the script calls the `wait` multiple times.

     Review the `setup.part2.sh` script itself so you understand how it is working to automate the deployment of your infrastructure.
+Ideally, the entire environment provisioning is required to be automated.
+For this you can consider creating a pipeline for environment provisioning and utilising CodeBuild to execute the script in an automated fashion.

-    Also, make use of the time it takes to build out the infrastructure, and review the SAM templates that make up the components:
+    Also, make use of the time it takes to build out the infrastructure, and review the SAM templates that make up the components. :

     | Component | Template Path  |
     |---|---|